 ETFs have the following advantages:

-Not all ETFs meet these criteria to the same extent – choosing the right ETF is crucial!
+Not all ETFs meet these criteria to the same extent – choosing the right ETF is crucial.

 At True Wealth, we find the best ETF for you.

-A virtual account allows you to familiarize yourself with True Wealth and test our offering for as long and in as much detail as you wish – at no cost and without any further obligations.
+A test account allows you to familiarize yourself with True Wealth and test our offering for as long and in as much detail as you wish – at no cost and without any further obligations.

-In a real account, if you change your asset mix, the change will not be executed immediately.
+In a real account, if you change your asset allocation mix, the change will not be executed immediately.
 Find out more in the “Portfolio” section.